ArghaSarker/ArghaSarker/README.md

 # 👋 Hi there, I’m Argha Sarker!

-I’m a Master’s graduate in Cognitive Science with a strong passion for **Deep Learning**, and **Computer Vision**.
+I’m a Master’s graduate in Cognitive Science with a strong passion for **LLM**, **Deep Learning**, and **Computer Vision**.
 In my Master’s thesis, I explored advanced deep learning methods for fluorescence microscopy, focusing on AI-based denoising and reconstruction at low signal-to-noise ratios.

 Alongside my academic journey, I have worked as a **Research Assistant**, **Student Assistant**, and **Student Tutor**, developing solid programming, debugging, and analytical skills.
 I’m eager to apply my knowledge to impactful projects in **AI, GenAI, and Data Science**.